openlegend/core-rules/core/SRD.md

 #### Proud

 Some call it an inflated ego.
 Others call it conceit.
 But you know that you really are just that good.
 The rabble are inferior, and you’re not afraid to let them know.
 Your pride may be a universal sense of self-worth, or it may only manifest itself within certain spheres or situations.
-For example, your rank in the Royal Space Marines leads you to look down upon anyone trained in less illustrious armed forces.
+For example, your rank in the Royal Star Force leads you to look down upon anyone trained in less illustrious armed forces.

 #### Psychotic